An overview of manual vs. automated cell counting

 3. Image analysis based on fluorescent microscopy technique for counting cells became widely popular due to the fact that these instruments are cost-effective, easy to use, and basically maintenance-free, making them the most affordable and practical among all the automated cell counting technologies.
 These instruments include a fluorescence microscope module and an image analyzing/counting algorithm and capable of utilizing sensitive fluorescence dye staining.
 Importantly, counted cells can be easily checked visually in real-time or later to ensure that the cell analysis is accurate and reliable.

-Figure 1.
+Table 1.
 Overview of the benefits of the three main automated cell counting technologies over manual cell counting.

 In summary, application of automated cell counters leads to higher precision and reproducibility by eliminating human bias to influence results.
 The software algorithm of the newer cell counters defines a cell consistently for every analysis.
 The software also eliminates any human errors in calculations.
 Moreover, these instruments typically alert if you have too few or too many cells in the sample, ensuring statistically significant data generation.
 Among the three main types of automated cell counting technologies, the image-based cell counting is the most flexible, affordable, and reliable for everyday laboratory use.